ezebunandu/gohome/hueLightScheduler/README.md

 # Light Scheduler

-This project is a Go-based microservice for turning Phillips Hue lights on and off on a schedule
+This project is a Go-based microservice for turning Phillips Hue lights on and off on a schedule.
+The service takes a list of lights and a night start and night time.
+At the night start time, it powers all the lights off and then waits until the night end time to power them back on.

-## To-Dos

-- Configure the timezone within the container [DONE]

-- Make the night start and end times configurable via the config yml file [DONE]

-- Make the lights that are powered on/off a list rather than a single light name

-- Refactor the code

-- Explore better optimized options for checking the time and deciding whether to power on/off
+A `/turnOn` endpoint also listens to turn the lights end when a request is received.
+The `/turnOff` endpoint will likewise power the lights off when called.